 - A blockage in the urethra – this may be caused by a stone formed by the body or a foreign object which has been inserted into the urethra

 - Skin conditions – any skin condition could affect the skin around the genitals and cause the area to become inflamed and sensitive

-- Some medications – painful urination can be a side effect of some medications.
+- Some medications – painful urinating can be a side effect of some medications.
 This will normally be indicated on the patient information leaflet.
-If you have recently developed painful urination soon after starting or changing a medication, you may be experiencing a side effect
+If you've recently developed painful urinating soon after starting or changing a medication, you could be experiencing a side effect

 - Congenital conditions that affect the urethra

 - Injury or a hard blow to the area – especially in men

 - Interstitial cystitis – a long-term condition that affects the bladder, causing symptoms that are similar to an infection.
 But, no bacteria is found in the bladder, urethra, or urine

 Sometimes, yes – possible causes of a one-off event of painful urine include urinating immediately after sex, or an injury or hard blow to the penis.
 We recommend that you talk to a doctor if the pain is severe, if it persists for a few days, or if it keeps happening.